 attempt to make any specific checks for any know aliases.
 Instead jetty

-handled by jetty has a canonical name that differs from the name used to
+resource handled by jetty has a canonical name that differs from the

-request the resource, then Jetty determines that the resource is an
+name used to request the resource, then Jetty determines that the

-thus will not be served as static content nor used as the basis of a
+not be served as static content nor used as the basis of a JSP.

 This if Jetty is running on a windows operation system, then a file